 - The TA Charts for each Time Frame can also be consulted.

-Currency Score Comparison
+Currency Score Comparison for Month May 2016

-"Comparison Table" and the "Ranking and Rating list"
+and the "Ranking and Rating list"

-By using the comparison table directly below you can get a view without the volatility and statistics as opposed to the "Ranking and Rating list".
-Only the strength of each currency against the counterparts is analyzed by using the Technical analysis charts of the 3 Time Frames that are also used for the "Ranking and Rating List".
+By using the comparison table directly below you can get a view without the volatility and statistics as opposed to the "Ranking and Rating List".
+Only the strength of each currency against the counterparts is analyzed by using the Technical analysis charts of the 3 Time Frames that are also used for the monthly "Ranking and Rating List".

-"Comparison Table" and the "Currency Score Chart"
+Table" and the "Currency Score Chart"

 - First of all only better classified currencies in combination with weaker classified currencies are "Approved".